The Romans’ closest match to Hecate is probably the goddess Trivia *. They observed the 29th of every month as her sacred Moon day.

 A beautiful and powerful goddess, Hecate was the only one of the ancient Titans who Zeus allowed to retain their authority once the Olympians seized control.
 Zeus shared with Hecate, and only her, the awesome power of giving humanity anything she wished – or withholding it if she pleased.

 Hecate is part of the most ancient form of the triple Moon goddess in mythology.
-The triple aspect of the goddess is as Maiden, Mother and Crone.
+The triple aspect of the goddess is Maiden, Mother, and Crone.

-* Word Wise – Trivia in Roman mythology was the goddess who haunted crossroads, graveyards, and was the goddess of sorcery and witchcraft, wandered about at night, and was seen only by the barking of dogs who told of her approach.
+* Word Wise – Trivia in Roman mythology was the goddess who haunted crossroads, graveyards, and was the goddess of sorcery and witchcraft.
+She wandered at night and was seen only by the barking of dogs who told of her approach.
 The word trivia came from Latin.
-It is the plural of trivium which is “place where three roads meet.”
-The trivium in Medieval English was an introductory curriculum at a university involving the study of grammar, rhetoric, and logic.
+It is the plural of trivium which is “the place where three roads meet.”
+The trivium in Medieval English was an introductory curriculum at a university which involved the meeting of the three studies of grammar, rhetoric, and logic.